-For the year to 30th September 2018 the Company's net asset value increased by 10 per cent with the Company's share price rising by 20.5 per cent over the year with the premium being 7.4 per cent at the end of September.
-The Investment Adviser's report on the following page details the favourable changes to market fundamentals which have driven the improvements in the uranium price.
+For the year under review to 30th September 2019 the Company's net asset value fell by 27 per cent and the Company's ordinary share price fell by 26 per cent over the year and traded at a premium of 8 per cent at the end of September.
+The subscription share price was 2.50p at the end of September 2019.